-But if you are driven to meet that lofty expectation, then a career with the Postal Service may be for you.
-Mail carriers are the people primarily responsible for delivery of mail processed by the Postal Service.
-They are federal employees that must meet strict standards in order to be hired.
+Mail carriers are primarily responsible for collecting and delivering mail processed by the US Postal Service (USPS).
+They are federal employees who must meet strict standards in order to be hired.

 The primary duties for mail carriers include:

 - Sorting and preparing mail at the post office

 - Delivering and collecting mail along a designated route

 - Collecting money for cash-on-delivery and postage-due mail

 - Obtaining signatures for registered, certified, and insured mail

 - Answering questions from customers about USPS procedures and services

 Mail carriers must perform repetitive tasks, such as sorting and delivering mail, that can result in injury.
 They must be able to lift heavy mail sacks, as well as deliver mail in all kinds of weather.
 Medical assessments are performed on job candidates to ensure that they can meet the physical rigors of the job.